apache/opennlp/opennlp-dl/README.md

 This module provides OpenNLP interface implementations for ONNX models using the `onnxruntime` dependency.

+**Important**: This does not provide the ability to train models.
+Model training is done outside of OpenNLP.
+This code provides the ability to use ONNX models from OpenNLP.

 To build with example models, download the models to the `/src/test/resources` directory.
 (These are the exported models described below.)

 ```